AdiChops/be-our-guest/README.md

 ## Future Developments

--Expanding features to streamline reservations and restaurant check-in processes.
+- Expanding features to streamline reservations and restaurant check-in processes.
 - Integration of custom hardware directly into restaurant tables for enhanced functionality.
 - Enhancing the chatbot's empathy by recognizing returning customers and offering personalized recommendations.
 - Leveraging data from sensors and customer interactions for in-depth analytics, optimizing costs and improving metrics analysis